East Carolina University

 The time limit for online quizzes is strictly enforced.
 If you go over the time limit, your answers will be automatically submitted.

-Each of the weekly quizzes earns you up to ten points (possibly more if extra credit items are included).
+The first quiz, on the content of the syllabus, earns you up to five points.
+Each of the other weekly quizzes earns you up to ten points (possibly more if extra credit items are included).
 The final exam earns you up to 100 points.
-Other assignments are a bit of a wild card -- while you can expect most often to be able to earn up to ten points per assignment, some assignments may carry more or less than ten points credit.
-The number of assignments for the semester depends on how quick the pace of the course is, which varies from semester to semester.
+Other assignments are a bit of a wild card -- while you can expect most often to be able to earn up to twenty points per assignment, some assignments may carry more or less than twenty points credit.
+The number of assignments for the semester varies from semester to semester.

 At the end of the semester, each student's total points earned will be converted into a P score by diving the total points by the Mean for Mastery and then multiplying by 100.
 The Mean for Mastery is the average total points earned by the top-scoring one-tenth of the students.
 Then I find the class mean and standard deviation for all students' P scores.
 I exclude any outliers (see Tukey's definition of "outlier" in your text) during the computation of the mean and standard deviation.
 I also exclude any highliers (scores greater than 110) and any lowliers (scores less than 50).
 I use this mean and standard deviation to transform each student's mean P score to a Z score (see your text for a definition of "Z-score").
 The P and Z scores are then converted to letter grades as indicated in the table below.
 Each student will have two letter grades, one from P and one from Z. Whichever of these is higher is the one awarded.